Bengal1/Simple-Transformer/README.md

 *The Transformer* is a deep learning architecture that was developed by researchers at Google and is based on the multi-head attention mechanism, which was proposed in the 2017 paper "Attention Is All You Need".
 The transformer is Encoder-Decoder ... <br/>
 ### Attention
-The [*Attention*](https://en.wikipedia.org/wiki/Attention_(machine_learning)) mechanism is the heart of the *Transformer* and, it is a machine learning method that determines the relative importance of each component in a sequence relative to the other components in that sequence.
+The [*Attention*](https://en.wikipedia.org/wiki/Attention_(machine_learning)) (Scaled Dot-Product Attention) mechanism is the heart of the *Transformer* and, it is a machine learning method that determines the relative importance of each component in a sequence relative to the other components in that sequence.
 In this method we use the learnable (trainable) parameters are the weights: $`W_{Q}, W_{K}, W_{V}, W_{out}(optional)`$, create $`Q, K, V`$:

 ```math